cwchentw/ds-lua/README.md

 ## Install

-After clone the repository, make a LuaRocks package from it.
+This package depends on [algo-lua](https://github.com/cwchentw/algo-lua); install it first.
+Then, clone the repository, make a LuaRocks package from it.

 ```
 $ git clone https://github.com/cwchentw/ds-lua.git